Accepting payments and setting up a paywall

 purchase

-column of the matching user in theprofiles
+column of the matching user in the profiles

-table with a new entry
+table with a new entrypurchases

 table should already exist if you followed the Quick Setup guide and ran the Supabase migrations using the CLI: